AryaJeet1364/To-Do/README.md

 This is a basic To-do app made using React JS with the help of Vite.
-Here, in this project I used the concept of Context API with Local Storage.
+Here, in this project I used the concept of Context API using Local Storage.

 Initially our list is empty: